appliedtopology/community-guides/Library-Writer-Guides/Cpp-To-Pip/README.md

 4. Set up continuous builds of binary wheels for common platforms.
 A nice touch is to automatically compile the C++ parts for a range of commonly used platforms and make those available.
 GitHub has excellent support for this kind of regular recompilation.
 5. Test the python package against [test.pypi.org](test.pypi.org).
 Make sure we have figured out any and all bugs or issues with our distributable package.
 6. Publish the package on PyPI.
 After this step, all users _should_ be able to do `pip install <libraryname>` and get access to the code you wrote, hopefully with minimal issues along the way.

+For many of these steps, there are many different ways you could accomplish the step.
+We will be showing one specific tool in each step - but may include a couple of links to alternatives as we go.

+## Make a library

+## Automate build

+## Python glue layer

+## Distributable package

+## Continuous builds

+## Test.PyPI

+## PyPI